-In it’s essence, the Specific Carbohydrate Diet is an elimination diet.
+In it’s essence, the SCD Diet is an elimination diet.
 There is an “Intro” stage, and then 5 more stages to follow in which you should monitor your body’s reactions to each new food reintroduction.
 Here is an easy breakdown of these stages.

 The diet takes the stance that complex-carbs (disaccharides and polysaccharides), being difficult to breakdown, promote overgrowth of unhealthy bacteria in the small intestine.
 The science behind it’s effectiveness is that by eliminating many of these complex carbs (consuming foods containing only monosaccharides, or no carbs at all) the gut can heal, optimize digestive function, and work towards reaching a healthy microbiome.